fred-gutierrez/snapnote/ROADMAP.md

 *   Fixed the hyperlink issue where, by adding a hyperlink, the color would stay the same. ❌
 *   Fixed Export Menu and Copy To Clipboard state issues, where either refreshing or reopening the extension didn't recognize that there was content in the note until adding or removing a character. ✅
 *   Added animations to the buttons and text outside the editor. ✅
+*   Fixed a minor bug where, upon navigating to settings, the previously saved text wasn't up-to-date until refreshed. ✅